-Python’s import statement is one of the most important features of the language.
+Python’s import statement is one of the language’s most important features.
 It allows you to import modules from other parts of your code or external libraries.
-The import statement is also used to import variables and functions defined in other modules.
+The import statement also imports variables and functions defined in other modules.

 When you use the import statement, Python looks for the module or package in a list of places.
 This list is called the Python path.
 The path is stored in the environment variable PYTHONPATH.
 If PYTHONPATH is not set, Python uses a default path that includes your current directory (.).